christofferholmstedt/eclipse-plugin-tested/docs/downloadthecode.md

 the [Plug-in Development Environment (PDE)](http://www.eclipse.org/pde/).
 This could easily be done from witihin eclipse and the "Install New Software..." option.

-You should now be able to open the plugin project in Eclipse and run it as an Eclipse application.
-Another Eclipse instance will now open with the TestED plugin started.

 Here is a quick walkthrough on how to get it to run.
 Lines that should be executed from the command line start with the $-sign.
 {% highlight yaml %}